What are the blogging myths?

-The lessons contained in it are exactly what I need to learn at that time.
-So I just have to pay attention and read every word of it.
+The lessons contained in it are what I need to learn at that time.
+So I have to pay attention and read every word of it.

-Well, maybe you’re talking to Bill Gates who is already a multi-billionaire.
+Well, maybe you’re talking to Bill Gates, a multi-billionaire.

-But if you’re talking to a man like me, then I had better find something else as a hobby and not blogging.
+But if you’re talking to a man like me, I had better find something else as a hobby, not blogging.

-- Why do you worry over Alexa traffic data?
+- Why do you worry about Alexa’s traffic data?

 Why do you look for links in all places?